 This note sets out, in brief, some of the main indicators of the UK’s economic relationship with the EU, including trade, investment, employment and the UK's contribution to the EU Budget.Jump to full report >>

+On Wednesday 15 June, MPs will take part in an Opposition Day debate on the “economic benefits of UK membership of the EU.”
 This note sets out some basic figures on the UK’s economic relations with the EU.

 The EU, taken as a whole, is the UK’s major trading partner, accounting for 44% of exports and 53% of imports of goods and services in 2015.
 The share of UK trade accounted for by the EU 28 is lower than a decade ago.
 Some argue that the share of UK trade accounted for by the EU is exaggerated by the “Rotterdam effect” whereby trade recorded as being with the Netherlands is actually with non-EU countries.
 While this effect cannot be quantified, it does not alter the fact that the EU is the UK’s main trading partner.
 Even if all trade with the Netherlands were excluded, the EU would still account for 41% of the UK’s goods exports and 47% of goods imports.